 Skip to main content

-PrEP
+HIV - PrEP

-PrEP is a drug taken by people who test negative for HIV to stay negative.
+PrEP is a drug taken by people who test negative for HIV, to stay negative.
 It is available for free on the NHS and provided locally by Solent NHS Trust Sexual Health.
 Eligibility criteria may apply - see below or discuss with someone in your next appointment.

 We understand that anyone wishing to access PrEP is making an important decision in looking after their own health and wellbeing.
 Therefore, as a service we are here to support you if you have any questions about using PrEP.
 If you decide to access PrEP from other sources, we can provide you with safety monitoring and give you advice on usage.
 We will also provide routine STI testing and other Sexual Health services as part of your journey with PrEP.